SIMITGROUP/CentralizeMariadbManager/README.md

 7. Your database server is work fine, and you can define which dba can access this database server as grant command at step 5.

-Setup Web Administration Server (WDS)
+Setup Web Administration Server (WAS)
 =====================================
 1. Setup ubuntu 18.04, update latest, set host as wds.int.mydomain.com (192.168.0.100/24)
 2. You may required additional network interface with public ip, so that dba can access via internet (example 100.100.100.100)